-- 1.17 Some stations serve a particular activity or business.
+- 1.18 Some stations serve a particular activity or business.
 Some fluctuation in usage of such stations is reasonable.
-Such activities include:

-- Racecourses e.g. Newbury Racecourse;

-- Sports Events e.g. Wembley Stadium;

-- Exhibition Centre Glasgow;

-- Airports.

-- 1.18 In addition, where there are new stations ramp up effects can cause large demand increases over a number of years.
+Such activities include: - Sporting Events e.g. Wembley Stadium, Newbury Racecourse; - Special Events e.g. Birmingham International (for the National Exhibition Centre), Exhibition Centre Glasgow; - Airports, where rail demand is closely linked to airport passenger numbers e.g. Gatwick Airport, Stansted Airport. - 1.19 In addition, where there are new stations ramp up effects can cause large demand increases over a number of years.